Psalms For Life

 Blessed be God!

-David recounts some of God’s victories over those who tried to keep Israel from reaching Canaan, where God was enthroned in Zion’s sanctuary.
-David humorously personifies towering Mount Bashan, Baal’s alleged home, furious because YHWH had overlooked it to make Mount Zion, a mere fraction of Bashan’s height, his home instead.
-David effectively says, “Yeah, Bashan, God really did choose squat, little Zion, over you.
-Eat your heart out!”
+David mentions some of God’s victories over those who tried to keep Israel from reaching Canaan, where God was to be enthroned in Zion’s sanctuary.
+David humorously personifies towering Mount Bashan, Baal’s alleged home, furious because YHWH had overlooked it to make Mount Zion—a mere fraction of Bashan’s height—his home instead.
+David effectively says, “Eat your heart out, Bashan!
+God really did choose squat, little Zion, over you!”

 In your free moments today, meditate on these words: